 Increasing business activities in Belgrade are bringing more visitors to the city.
 According to the official statistics data, a total of 808 thousand tourists visited Belgrade in 2015, with 1.7 million overnights.
 The increase in demand was fuelled by foreign tourists, with achieved 10% of annual growth over the last five years (both arrivals and overnights).

-A total of 15,541 beds are officially registered in accommodation facilities in Belgrade, although the number is probably much higher, since there is a significant number of unregistered private accommodations.
-Hotels have a dominant share of 65% in total beds, while hostels and private accommodation (including apartments) have 24% and 7% share respectively.
+A total of 15,541 beds are officially registered in accommodation facilities in Belgrade, although the number is probably much higher since there is a significant number of unregistered private accommodations.
+Hotels have a dominant share of 65% in total beds, while hostels and private accommodations (including apartments) have a 24% and 7% share respectively.

-In short term, approximately 400 rooms will enter the market in upscale segment, with additional 700 keys in the pipeline.
-According to the previous announcements, future entrants to the market include Hilton Belgrade, Kempinski, InterContinental and the recently announced deal with Starwood hotel group, within Belgrade Waterfront project.
+In short term, approximately 400 rooms will enter the market in the upscale segment, with additional 700 keys in the pipeline.
+According to the previous announcements, future entrants to the market include Hilton Belgrade, Kempinski, InterContinental, and the recently announced deal with Starwood hotel group, within the Belgrade Waterfront project.
 Other international hotel operators are exploring options to enter the market as well.

 Largest regional MICE destination

-Belgrade is recognized as a growing MICE destination, achieving a significant progress in the number of international events.
-Number of international meetings and participants doubled in the past six years – in 2015, 52 international meetings were organized with 11,000 participants.
-However, resolving the issue of key convention facility – Belgrade Sava Center through energy efficiency improvements and facility modernization would certainly contribute to the stronger growth in this business segment.
+Belgrade is recognized as a growing MICE destination, achieving significant progress in the number of international events.
+The number of international meetings and participants doubled in the past six years – in 2015, 52 international meetings were organized with 11,000 participants.
+However, resolving the issue of the key convention facility – Belgrade Sava Center through energy efficiency improvements and facility modernization would certainly contribute to stronger growth in this business segment.

 Belgrade hotel industry performance related to business and MICE market segments will predominantly depend on the expected strong growth of the Serbian economy, as well as on the capacity of the City of Belgrade to attract businesses and investments.
-Furthermore, it should be noted that Belgrade registers the increasing number of visitors from leisure demand segment, especially individuals.
+Furthermore, it should be noted that Belgrade registers an increasing number of visitors from the leisure demand segment, especially individuals.
 However, the City of Belgrade still hasn’t capitalized on the increased interest of tourists and media in Belgrade as a tourist destination.
-Should the existing destination management model remain, hotel industry will follow improvements in overall business climate, with suboptimal, organic growth.
-However, with the redevelopment of Sava waterfront coupled with expansion plans for Belgrade airport and economic development outlook, Belgrade provide strongholds for optimistic view on the future.
+Should be the existing destination management model remain, the hotel industry will follow improvements in the overall business climate, with suboptimal, organic growth.
+However, with the redevelopment of the Sava waterfront coupled with expansion plans for Belgrade airport and economic development outlook, Belgrade provides strongholds for an optimistic view of the future.